abourdon/powerapi-akka/listener/listener-cpu-console/README.md

 # PowerAPI CPU console listener

+## Presentation

-Listen to CPU `Formula` results and display it into the console.
+Display CPU `Formula` results into the console.

+## In

+Listen to `CPUFormulaValues`, which are typically provided by `fr.inria.powerapi.formula.formula-cpu-api` (inherited) module.

+## Out

+Display energy information into the console.

+## Configuration part

+There is no specific configuration for this module.